LarsChrWiik/Basic-HTML-and-CSS/JavaScript & Node/README.md

 ```

 ### Array Mutation & Object.freeze
-Arrays that are declated as "const can still be mutated using bracket notation.
+Arrays that are declated as "**const**" can still be mutated using bracket notation.
 ```
 const myArray = [1,2,3]
 myArray[1] = 10
 ```

 <br>

 Object.freeze can be used to freeze the state of an object in JavaScript.
 Object.freeze works on object values by making the object immutable, i.e. you cannot change its properties.
 ```